pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 switch-mode = "5m"
 # Duration between which an import progress is printed to the log.
 log-progress = "5m"

-# Table filter options.
-See the corresponding section for details.
-#[black-white-list]
-# ...
 ```

 ### TiKV Importer